KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Facets properties can be handled by enabling the related option i.e. selecting which faces to visualize.
 See below images.
-To throw the filtering on the table the property *Enable Selection* has to be enabled
+To throw the filtering on the table the property *Enable Selection* has to be enabled.

-Other properties to handled are:
+Other properties to handle are:

    - *Closed by default*, if enabled the facets will be visible as closed groups by default.